 - a mixture of retention schedules assigned to the root level or folders and retention schedules based on property values.

-Library administrators can define which retention schedules to assign to which folders in the AODocs libraries they manage.
-When a library administrator assigns a retention schedule to the root level or to a folder, the life cycle of all the subfolders and documents within that folder is managed by this retention schedule.
+If you assign a retention schedule to the root level or to a folder, the life cycle of all the subfolders and documents is managed by this retention schedule.

 Note: If you assign a retention schedule to the root level or to a folder in your library, all the document classes in the library must have a folder structure defined.

 To assign several retention schedules to different folders in your library, organize your folder structure appropriately.

-Below is an example of several retention policies at different folder levels in a library.
+Below is an example of several retention policies at different levels in a library.

-Note: If you're using retention in a library, you must assign at least one retention schedule at the library level (either a retention schedule to the root folder or a retention schedule based on property values).
+Note: If you're using retention in a library, you must assign at least one retention schedule at the library level (either a retention schedule assigned to the root folder or a retention schedule based on property values).